Janet Leigh: 1950s

-In April 1954 Leigh signed a 4-picture contract with Universal, where her husband was based.
+In April 1954 Leigh signed a four-picture contract with Universal, where her now husband Tony was based.
 She also signed a contract with Columbia to make one film a year for five years.
-Leigh appeared in Pete Kelly's Blues (1954) with Jack Webb (who also directed), and subsequently starred in her first feature under the deal with Columbia: the title role in the musical comedy My Sister Eileen (1955), co-starring Jack Lemmon, Betty Garrett and Dick York, and based on a series of New Yorker stories about two sisters living in New York City.
+Leigh appeared in Pete Kelly's Blues (1954) with Jack Webb (who also directed) and subsequently starred in her first feature under the deal with Columbia: the title role in the musical comedy My Sister Eileen (1955), co-starring Jack Lemmon, Betty Garrett, and Dick York, and based on a series of New Yorker stories about two sisters living in New York City.
 In early 1955, Leigh and Curtis formed their own independent film production company, Curtleigh Productions.
-Columbia cast Leigh in Safari (1956) opposite Victor Mature, shot in Kenya for Warwick Pictures.
+Columbia cast Leigh in Safari (1956), opposite Victor Mature and shot in Kenya for Warwick Pictures.
 The same year, Leigh and Curtis gave birth to their first child, daughter Kelly.
 She subsequently made her television debut in an episode of Schlitz Playhouse, "Carriage from Britain".
 In 1957, the film Jet Pilot, which Leigh had filmed in 1949, was finally released.